 (A little frizz cause her hair dried too quickly before I added product, but I wanted to show you the final braid.
 If you make sure your child’s hair is wet when you add the product you won’t get the frizz).

-When I re-do the hairstyle, I spray the front of her hair and sometimes the hairline and underneath her head, (at the bottom of her hairline) to tame any flyaways and re-moisturize them.
+When I re-do the hairstyle, I spray the front of her hair and sometimes the hairline and underneath her head, (at the bottom of her hairline) to tame any flyaways.

 Again, I’ll use the edge control around the hairline and the Shea Moisture on the ends.
 (I wet the ends again as well).